garrytrinder/ContentBySearchLite/README.md

 # ContentBySearchLite

-Sample code from presentaion made by Garry Trinder at SharePoint User Group (SUGUK) Nottingham on Thursday 30th April 2015 at Strelley Hall, Nottingham.
+Sample code from presentation made by Garry Trinder at SharePoint User Group (SUGUK) Nottingham on Thursday 30th April 2015 at Strelley Hall, Nottingham.

+**Presentation**

+Building SharePoint Client-side Web Components

+This session will cover client side development using jQuery plugin development, Handlebars templating and the SharePoint 2013 REST APIs to create reusable, configurable and extendable SharePoint components.